 St Paul’s Church

-Closely located to Diu Fort, the 16th-century church whitewashed church is a delight for eyes.
+Closely located to Diu Fort, the 16th-century church whitewashed church is a delight for the eyes.
 The finesse of baroque architecture makes St. Paul’s Church as one of the top places to visit in Diu.
 The church is the finest example of Portuguese influence in the country.

 Photography is not allowed inside the church.
 In my opinion, the craftsmanship of the exterior architecture is awe-inspiring to witness.

 If serenity is not your thing, and you love photography instead, then also Naida caves are perfect for you.
-Head to the caves early morning when the sun rays are peeping inside, you’ll capture some amazing pictures.
+Head to the caves early morning when the sun rays are peeping inside, and you’ll capture some amazing pictures.

 Diu Museum found its way by being converted from St. Thomas Church to a museum.
 The museum has historic antiques, sculptures, wooden idols and stone inscriptions.
-There is no entry charge to this 15th-century church turned museum.
+There is no entry charge to this 15th-century church-turned-museum.

-If you’re looking to spend some quiet time on an offbeat beach, then Jalandhar beach is for you.
-Not a typical beach, the entry to the beach is as unusual as the beach favored by algae.
+If you’re looking to spend some quiet time on an offbeat beach, then Jalandhar Beach is for you.
+Not a typical beach, the entry to the beach is as unusual as the beach favoured by algae.
 Jallandhar Beach is a primarily rocky beach with green algae on the seafront.
 This might not be ideal for chilling on the beach, but perfect for photography lovers, just like me.
 I took a ton myself when I could even get to the water!

 The beach is deserted and good for 360-degree views of the sea.
 Although there are no shacks available, no decent place to sit rather is good for enjoying the views.
 The beach is an incredible addition to your off-beat things to do in Diu.

 Gangeshwar Mahadev Temple